koroglu/wlsmon/readme.md

-# MicroProfile generated Application
+# WLSMon Application Backed By MicroProfile v4.1 & Angular JS

 ## Introduction

-MicroProfile Starter has generated this MicroProfile application for you.
+Apache Cassandra For Persistency Layer

 The generation of the executable jar file can be performed by issuing the following command

     mvn clean package

-This will create an executable jar file **demo-mp.jar** within the _target_ maven folder.
+This will create an executable jar file **wlsmon.jar** within the _target_ maven folder.
 This can be started by executing the following command

     java -jar target/demo-mp.jar